Continuing in our “Belly dance 101” series, we are going to take a look at all the major different styles of belly dance in this post.

 The movements are a mixture of the Egyptian style discussed above with other dance styles such as Indian, Jazz, Ballet and contemporary mixed in.
 The costuming style sees the same blend, with chioli tops (Indian sari tops), mixed with wide legged pants (pantaloons), 25-yard skirts and heavy silver jewelry.

-Tribal Fusion belly dance is the love child of ATS (described above) and American Cabaret belly dance (the Egyptian stage and movie dance transformed further when it hit the American shores – more on that in a later post).
+Fusion belly dance is the love child of ATS (described above) and American Cabaret belly dance (the Egyptian stage and movie dance transformed further when it hit the American shores – more on that in a later post).
 It also started to incorporate more diverse movement styles such as hip hop, flamenco and Indian classical dance.

-Tribal fusion tends to use more modern music – electronica, oriental beats and some dancers will even look towards music with an industrial feel to it.
+Fusion tends to use more modern music – electronica, oriental beats and some dancers will even look towards music with an industrial feel to it.

 The costuming tends towards being similar to ATS, but at the same time, it has developed further again to allow for the impression of the incorporated movements.
 Flamenco skirts will make an appearance when the dancer is using more flamenco movements, harem pants may replace the pantaloons where the dancer is using more modern styles where flexibility in movement is key.